shrideio/shoebox/src/ci/README.md

 - Troubleshooting

   The most fragile step of the build pipeline is `containerize` as it depends on external services - Vault and Docker Registry.

-    - Check if the secret values can be fetched through the Drone Vault plugin.
+    - Check if the secret values can be fetched by the Drone Vault plugin

         Replace the placeholders with matching values from `$REPO_ROOT/src/ci/.env` an set the environment values as follows.